 Robins prefer to eat worms and other things in the soil, but when they find themselves in an area of deep snow, they will resort to berries.

 I don’t know if these are the wintering robins that usually remain aloof and overhead, or early migrants that signal the arrival of spring.
-Either way, despite anyone’s wishes, or the behavior of the robins, spring will not arrive until March 21st.
+Either way, it’s been a real treat to watch this post-snow behavior of the robins in my yard.

 Are you seeing robins in your yard?